joseambrosioo/chat_application/README.md

 ## Project Overview

-Chat Web Application is built with JavaScript, React.js, Express.js, Node.js, and MongoDB.
-The platform allows users to authenticate and chat with other users.
+Chat Web App is a full-stack MERN platform enabling users to authenticate and chat with others.

 ## Features